c-rubin/data-mining-implementation/README.md

 <h2> Description </h2>
 In this implementation, we will be classifying credit cards from creditcard.csv, which you can download <a href="https://1drv.ms/u/s!AvdBsrSZ6YEmgQwa4ID3EdIP9XXV?e=rV9yAp">here</a>.
-After downloading the zip file, simply open it and exctract creditcard.csv to the same folder where data_mining_mini_project.ipynb is located.
+After downloading the .zip file, simply open it and exctract creditcard.csv to the same folder where data_mining_mini_project.ipynb is located.</br></br>

 We will first initialize our program, by loading the data into a dataframe (using Pandas) and split the data into training and testing sets.